dxw/playbook/guides/being-a-tech-lead-at-dxw.md

 those people you build relationships with will be happy to help if you involve them early enough!

+Sometimes the amount of governance we need to go through takes an unexpected amount of effort, particularly when the drive for governance comes from a different place to the drive for delivery.
+We do our best to meet all the governance needs but when that effort starts to risk delivery, we present those risks, along with alternatives, to the client.
+Ultimately, it's up to them what risk they're prepared to carry.
+We often have to do some amount of mediation in that case (usually biased towards delivery - it's what we're there for after all).

 ### ...for public services

 The public sector has a history of abdicating digital and technology decisions